odilson-dev/odinbook/README.md

 ## Introduction

-Congratulations on making it this far!
-This project is a significant milestone where i showcase your proficiency in building Rails applications, modeling data, and working with forms.
+This project is a significant milestone where i showcase my proficiency in building Rails applications, modeling data, and working with forms.
 The goal is to create a social media site clone, such as Facebook, Twitter, Myspace, or Threads.
-While the styling and front-end are optional, i focus on implementing the core backend features like users, profiles, posts, following, and liking.
+While the styling and front-end are optional, i focus mostly on implementing the core backend features like users, profiles, posts, following, and liking.

 ## Assignment